Revisiting Phase Stability and Superconductivity in Ca-H Superhydrides with Anharmonic Effects: 2. Results

-Due to computational limitations, anharmonic superconductivity calculations were performed only for the stable phases at each composition (Table~S8).
+Due to computational limitations, anharmonic superconductivity calculations were performed only for the stable phases at each composition; $T_\mathrm{c}$ is evaluated with $\mu^*=0.10$ unless otherwise stated, and values for $\mu^*=0.13$ and $0.15$ are provided in Table~S8 of the Supplementary Information.
 The results show a consistent trend across compositions: structural symmetry remains unchanged, lattice volume slightly expands, the frequency range of hydrogen-related optical phonons becomes significantly compressed, and some phonon modes that strongly contribute to electron–phonon coupling (EPC) are weakened, leading to a consequent decrease in the $T_\mathrm{c}$ (Fig.~S15-S16).

 Guided by this trend, we performed harmonic calculations on representative Ca$_8$H$_{46-\delta}$ and CaH$_{6-\delta}$ cages and applied scaling corrections to estimate $T_\mathrm{c}$ (see Supplementary Section 7 for details).
-The results show that CaH$_6$ exhibits the highest predicted $T_\mathrm{c}$, closely matching experimental observations under high-temperature and high-pressure synthesis (Fig.~4).
+The results show that CaH$_6$ exhibits the highest predicted $T_\mathrm{c}$, closely matching experimental observations under high-temperature and high-pressure synthesis (Fig.~5).
 The $T_\mathrm{c}$ of Pm$\bar{3}$n–Ca$_8$H$_{46}$ is lower than that of CaH$_6$, with the difference increasing to approximately 30~K as pressure increases, which differs from previous reports at harmonic level\cite{Ca8H46-An}.
-The convergence tests of superconducting parameters are shown in Supplementary Material 3.
+The convergence tests of superconducting parameters are shown in Supplementary Section 3.
 Ca$_8$H$_{46}$ with a CaH$_6$-type clathrate structure exhibits an even lower $T_\mathrm{c}$.
 The deviation from the trend observed in $N(E_\mathrm{F})$ may be attributed to the high phonon frequencies and strong electron–phonon coupling in CaH$_6$, further supporting it as the origin of the high-$T_\mathrm{c}$ superconducting phase reported in earlier experiments.

 Meanwhile, a consistent trend: CaH$_6$ $\textgreater$ Ca$_8$H$_{46}$ $\textgreater$ Ca$_8$H$_{45}$ $\textgreater$ Ca$_8$H$_{44}$, is observed in both Ca$_8$H$_{46-\delta}$ and CaH$_{6-\delta}$ cages, at both harmonic and anharmonic levels.
 This progression explains the rapid suppression of superconductivity observed experimentally upon decompression.